premail/website/docs/01-overview/01-features.md

 When you're done, you'll have an `index.html` file (and plain-text `index.txt` file, if you've chosen the text option) that is optimized to render correctly in [the vast majority of email systems and clients](https://mjml.io/faq#email-clients).
-Then just drop the code from the file into your email service provider's system.
+Then drop the code from the file into your email service provider's system.

 ## Premail specialties